-Jakob’s grin was a wicked thing as he turned to me, and I had a flashback to this same conversation from when they’d first met.
+Jakob’s grin was a wicked thing as he turned to me, and I had a flashback to this same conversation from a few days ago.

 I narrowed my eyes at him.
 Don’t you fucking dare, Jakob.

-“Oh, I know all about how stubborn she can be,” he rumbled.
+“Oh, I know all about how stubborn she can be,” he drawled.

 I was going to murder him.
-Bad enough I had to hear to this conversation twice.
-Gran at least had an excuse for repeating the words, but Jakob didn’t have to look so damn smug while he was listening to them.
+It was bad enough that I had to hear this conversation twice.
+Gran at least had an excuse for repeating the words, but Jakob didn’t have to look so damn smug while he listened to them.